Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise-Part-2/GitHub-Secrets-Best-Practise-Part-2.md

 ## Conclusion

 Managing sensitive information securely is vital for any DevOps workflow.
-By using **GitHub Secrets**, but by integrating Azure Key Vault, you can ensure that your secrets are stored and accessed securely and managed centrally.
-This provides an extra layer of security and more flexibility for managing your secrets.
+By integrating **Azure Key Vault** for **Secrets** management in **GitHub**, you can ensure that your secrets are stored and accessed securely and managed centrally providing more flexibility for managing your secrets.

 Always follow best practices and avoid common pitfalls to maintain the security and integrity of your applications.

 I hope you have enjoyed this post and have learned something new. :heart: